Taylor Walls Player Props: Rays vs. White Sox

 Taylor Walls At The Plate

-- Walls has three doubles, a triple, three home runs and seven walks while hitting .313.
+- Walls is batting .278 with three doubles, a triple, three home runs and eight walks.

-- He has hit a home run in two of 16 games played this year, and in 5.4% of his plate appearances.
+- He has hit a long ball in two of 18 games played this year, and in 4.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.